-- Another instance can be while opting for health insurance, the insured party may not disclose information pertaining to past health ailments (if any) which causes a gap in the information between the insurer and the insured.
-This causes asymmetric information problem in the contract.
+Another instance can be while opting for health insurance, the insured party may not disclose information pertaining to past health ailments (if any) which causes a gap in the information between the insurer and the insured.
+This causes asymmetric information problems in the contract.

 Types of Asymmetric Information Problems

 The types of Asymmetric information problem can be classified as follows: